JodieYifie/JodieYifie/README.md

 - 👋 Hi, I’m @JodieYifie
 - 👀 I’m interested in The GoodLife RP
-- 🌱 I’m currently learning coding and designing for GTAV
+- 🌱 I’m currently learning coding and designing for GTAV / FIVEM
 - 💞️ I’m looking to collaborate on whatever
 - 📫 How to reach me Discord: Jodie#1337